Thamir-73/ideagnUpdated/source/_posts/compass.md

 So the advantage of hindsight is pretty important, in this context because it more likely to present truth, and expose falsehood.

-Not to say it gives perfect approximation, of course everything/every time span is subject to the problem we presented, but all we’re saying is that the past gives a more probability to be clearer, in light of the current context.
+Not to say it gives perfect approximation, of course everything/every time span, is subject to the problem we presented, but all we’re saying is that the past gives a more probability to be clearer, in light of the current context.

 ### An interesting comparison:

-It’s very interesting to think about the fact that when it comes to individuals, judging by past experiences, is less likely to be consistent. relative to big institutions (media machines, states).
+It’s very interesting to think about the fact that when it comes to individuals, judging by past experiences, is less likely to be consistent, relative to big institutions (media machines, states).

 But the bigger the institution, the more its present will relatively replicate its past.